BZ110/critical.lol/README.md

 - Modify the **music player** to use your own tracks.

 ## **Can You Use This for Your Own Site?**
 Yes!
-This is a **static website,** meaning it has no backend functionality—so you don't have to worry about security vulnerabilities from server-side code.
+This is a **static website,** meaning it has no backend functionality - so you don't have to worry about security vulnerabilities from server-side code.
 However, there are a few things to keep in mind:

 ### **1. Music Usage & Copyright**
 - If you’re adding music, make sure you have the **legal rights** to use it.